-The goal is resonance.
-Nothing is better than resonance.
-If you have a billion dollars, you are still seeking resonance.
-If you are well respected, you are still seeking resonance.
-If you are enlightened, you are still seeking resonance.
-Even Buddha was seeking resonance.
+Nothing feels better than resonance.
+Whether you have a billion dollars or are well respected or enlightened, you are still seeking resonance.
+Even the Buddha was seeking resonance.
 Why else would he share his teachings with others?
-Resonance is the peak of the human experience.

 But isn’t the goal enlightenment?
 Going to the hills and meditating?
 The point of meditating in the hills is to feel oneness with humanity; in fact, oneness with everything.
 You feel a similar oneness when you laugh at a friend’s joke or they laugh at yours.

-When two people work on a shared project – a joke, gossip, a product, an essay – and are able to understand and build on each other, that’s the peak of the human condition.
+When two people work on a shared project – a joke, a product, an essay, a story – and are able to understand and build on each other, that’s the peak of the human condition.

 Resonance is being in flow state but with another person.

 To find resonance, you need to create.
-Any creation is an act of tapping a tuning fork and seeing who resonates.
+Creation is an act of tapping a tuning fork and seeing who resonates.
 Creation is the risk.
 Resonance is the reward.

 We are alone in our minds.
 At best, we can describe what we feel using symbols and objects.
 We feel resonance only when we somehow convert those symbols and objects into something authentic and understandable to another person.
 It’s magical when it works.